 3. Laws & Culture-related Risks (see 'Laws & Culture' tab on the Travel Report) A. RISK B. RISK C. RISK D. RISK E. RISK Tolerance Risk Score Additional IDENTIFICATION ANALYSIS LIKELIHOOD MANAGEMENT / Treatment INPUT for Risk TREATMENT Options How likely What is the risk?
-How can it What will I do to Before Treatment To Further How Low, After Treatment affect me?
+How can it How What will I do to Before Treatment To Further Low, After Treatment affect me?
 Moderate.
 Reduce am I to severe is reduce its impact? encounter this risk?
 High, Risk this risk?
-Critical Click or Click or tap here Click or tap Click or tap Click or Click or tap here to Click or tap tap here here to enter tap here here to to enter text. here to enter text. to enter to enter text. enter text. enter text. text. here text.
-Click or tap here Click or tap Click or tap Click or Click or tap here to Click or Click Click or tap tap here to enter text. here to enter here to tap here enter text. here to to enter to enter text. enter text. enter text. text. text. here
+Critical Click or Click or tap here Click or tap Click or tap Click or Click or tap here to Click or tap tap here tap here to enter text. here to enter here to enter text. here to to enter to enter text. enter text. enter text. text. here text.
+Click or tap here Click or tap Click or tap Click or Click or tap here to Click or Click or tap tap here to enter text. here to enter here to tap here enter text. here to to enter to enter text. enter text. enter text. here text. text.